HTTP API#

 GET /periodic-threads-health#

 Fast health check covering only critical and high level periodic threads.
 A thread is flagged unhealthy when it is marked running but has not ticked within its expected interval.
+Always returns 200 — health is conveyed by the healthy boolean, not the HTTP status.

 Response (200 OK):